By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 Start with documents, valuables, and safety.
 Then move to sorting, donation, estate sale, clean-out, repairs, and presentation.

-High-ROI Updates
+High-ROI Pre-Sale Updates

-- Deep cleaning
+- Deep cleaning & decluttering

-- Paint touch-ups
+- Paint touch-ups (interior & trim)

-- Yard cleanup
+- Yard cleanup & light landscaping

-- Lighting updates
+- Lighting updates and bulb-color consistency

-- Minor repairs
+- Minor repairs (doors, drawers, cracked outlet covers)

-- Roof clarity
+- Roof clarity (recent inspection & documentation)

-- HVAC service
+- HVAC service & filter changes

 - Moisture or leak repair

-- Safety issues
+- Safety issues (handrails, GFCI outlets, smoke detectors)

-- Odor removal
+- Odor removal (carpet, pet, smoke)

 What to Skip